PaulGilchrist/database-examples/cassandra/README_Kubernetes.md

 1) Ensure Kubernetes cluster is online

-2) Create three folders on the local host for storing the 3 cassandra node's data files, and update the 3 PersistentVolume files in the `kubernetes` folder to reflect their path.
+2) Create three folders on the local host for storing the 3 Cassandra containers' data files, and update the 3 PersistentVolume files in the `kubernetes` folder to reflect their path.
 If ever modifying the StatefulSet's replica count, you must first ensure an equal or greater number of pre-created local folders and PersistentVolume files referencing them.

-3) Add all cassandra specific Kubernetes resources
+3) Add all Cassandra specific Kubernetes resources

 ```
 kubectl apply -f kubernetes